openhab/openhabian/CONTRIBUTING.md

 *   **Stay on topic:**
 Make sure that you are posting to the correct channel and avoid off-topic discussions.
-Remember when you update an issue or respond to an email you are potentially sending to a large number of people.
+Remember when you update an issue or respond to an email you are potentially sending notifications to a large number of people.
 Please consider this before you update.
 Also remember that nobody likes spam.